Giraudpuri: History

-The village is notable as the birth place of Guru Ghasidas, the founder of the Satnam panth (religious sect).
+The village is notable as the birthplace of Guru Ghasidas, the founder of the Satnam panth (religious sect).
 It is a major place of pilgrimage (dham) for the Satnamis.
-His son Balakdas purchased land in Girodhpuri to strengthen the Satnami sect.
+His son Balakdas, purchased land in Girodhpuri to strengthen the Satnami sect.
 A jayanti mela (birth anniversary fair) held in honour of Ghasidas was first held in Giraudpuri in 1932.

 The village was originally known as "Girod".
 By the time Chhattisgarh became a state in 2000, the Satnamis had become a politically important voting group.
 The state government renamed the village to "Girodpuri" ("Girod town"), and started developing the area as a tourist centre to generate income, and to gain the political support of the Satnamis.
-The government built a temple, surrounded by other infrastructure such as hostels, parking areas, and space for the makeshift shops and stalls to be set up during the annual mela.
-The government also developed roads leading to the area, and advertised the site as an important pilgrimage centre of the state.
-As a result of these efforts, the attendance at the mela increased from around 20,000 in 2001 to over 500,000 in 2008.
+The government built a temple, surrounded by other infrastructure such as hostels, parking areas, and spaces for the makeshift shops and stalls to be set up during the annual mela.
+The government also developed roads leading to the area, and promoted the site as an important pilgrimage centre of the state.
+As a result of these efforts, the attendance at the mela increased from around 20,000 in 2001 to more than 500,000 in 2008.

-In 2022, the INC-led Chhattisgarh government announced that the village will be renamed to "Baba Guru Ghasidas Dham Giroudpuri".
+In 2022, the INC-led Chhattisgarh government announced that the village would be renamed to "Baba Guru Ghasidas Dham Giroudpuri".